alexanderpohle/alexanderpohle.github.io/_pages/taxonomy.md

 Note that taxonomy is an organic discipline, meaning that names may change or become invalidated by future work, though I will try to update this list as best as possible.

+Images are taken from the publication containing the original description of the taxon, unless noted otherwise.

 ## Family level and above

 1. **Pseudoalveolata** Stevens, Pohle, Hoffmann & Immenhauser, 2023 (unranked)